 Recognition of the role the ACE sector plays, its capacity to engage with citizens, its ability to work with many people and communities in need and often referring to or liaising with health and community services with and on behalf of ACE users should be acknowledged as part of this inquiry.

-ALA is happy to provide further information or participate in any further matters in regards to the issues raised in this submission.
+ALA is happy to provide further information or in regards to the issues raised in this submission.

 Yours sincerely,